 string

 .
 Since the CSV format lacks a schema (unenforced types and labels for columns), it is recommended to cast all the columns to string.
-This is especially important for timestamp columns.The following sample code, from the New York taxi dataset, may help you prepare the data for download:
+This is especially important for timestamp columns.The following sample Python (PySpark) code illustrates some of the above principles as applied to a dataset of taxi trips in New York City.

 def prepare_input(my_input_df):